StatsGary/FeatureTerminatoR/cran-comments.md

   * Windows Server 2008 R2 SP1, R-devel, 32/64 bit

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-NOTE 'qpdf' is needed for checks on size reduction of PDFs.
-This is a known problem with R version and does not present on other testing platforms.
+1 note stating possible mispelling of Reference paper author, which is the correct spelling.

 ## Downstream dependencies